Logiqx/gps-details/docs/devices/garmin/watches/README.md

-### Sometimes used on GP3S
+### Rarely used on GP3S

-The following watch ranges have been used on GP3S, but so rarely that I haven't created any documentation:
+The following watch ranges have been used in the past, but rarely used nowadays:

+- Edge - cycling
+- eTrex - handheld
+- Foretrex - wrist
-- Approach - golf
+- Gekko - handheld

+The following watch ranges are listed on GP3S, but may not have been used, ever:

 - D2 - aviation
-- Decent - diving
+- Descent - diving
-- Edge - cycling
 - Enduro - ultra racing
 - MARQ - various

+The following watch ranges are not listed on GP3S:

+- Approach - golf
 - Swim

-### Historically used on GP3S

-The following watch ranges have been used on GP3S in the past, but so rarely nowadays that I haven't created any documentation:

-- eTrex - handheld
-- Foretrex - wrist
-- Gekko - handheld